youngpabs/paabs.github.io/about.md

 ### Video Games

- As for video game development, I have loved video games all of my life and dabbling in development with my current Roblox has peaked my interest in video game design and programming.
+I have loved video games all of my life and dabbling in development with my current Roblox has peaked my interest in video game design and programming.
 You can check out some of my Roblox work here in my [portfolio]({{ site.baseurl }}/portfolio/).
  Some of my favorite games include:
  - Pokemon
+ - Fallout New Vegas
+ - Skyrim
  - Hollow Knight
  - Stardew Valley